Concept’s Guide to Streamlined Energy and Carbon Reporting (SECR)

 What is Streamlined Energy and Carbon Reporting?

-SECR is a new mandatory energy and carbon reporting scheme that will replace the existing CRC (Carbon Reduction Commitment) when it ends after the 2018/19 compliance year.
+SECR is a new mandatory energy and carbon reporting scheme that was introduced by the government in April 2019.

 Why is it being introduced?

 The UK government wants to simplify carbon reporting to reduce the burden on business.
-The CRC is being abolished as part of these reforms.
+The Carbon Reduction Commitment (CRC) has been abolished as part of these reforms.